DishaniD/Blog-Manager-App/README.md

 - **Vercel**: Run `vercel` in the project root (after installing [Vercel CLI](https://vercel.com/docs/cli)).
 - **Netlify**: Push your code to GitHub and connect the repo to Netlify.

-## Contributing
-If you want to contribute, feel free to fork the repo and create a pull request.

-## License
-This project is licensed under the MIT License.